openedx/edx-documentation/en_us/shared/releasing_course/export_import_course.rst

 The course that you import must be in a .tar.gz file (that is, a .tar file compressed with GNU Zip).
 This .tar.gz file must contain a course.xml file in a course data directory.
 The tar.gz file must have the same name as the course data directory.
 It may also contain other files.
+For more information, see :ref:`Work with the .tar.gz File`.

 If your course uses legacy layout structures, you may not be able to edit the course in Studio.
 To make sure that your course is completely editable, ensure